 People frequently use “saving” and “investing” interchangeably, but it’s important to understand the distinct roles each plays in our financial lives.

-I’ve frequently heard people use the words “saving” and “investing” interchangeably.
+People frequently use the words “saving” and “investing” interchangeably.
 But while these concepts are related, it’s important to understand their distinct roles in our financial lives.
 If you don’t, you risk jeopardizing your short- and long-term goals, and even your financial security.

 Saving means storing your money in cash, like parking your funds at a bank that pays some small amount of interest, like in a savings account or certificate of deposit (CD).
 Meanwhile, investing refers to exchanging your cash for some kind of ownership that could bring you a future monetary benefit, like buying stocks, bonds, mutual funds, ETFs or other kinds of investments.